 All students with SEND have a broad and balanced curriculum.
 Students are generally set within subject areas.
 Within lessons, it is the teacher's responsibility to support and scaffold learning.
-Strategies to support students with identified SEND are available through Individual Learning Profiles and each department implement subject specific adaptive strategies to improve access and accelerate progress for those with SEND.
+Strategies to support students with identified SEND are available through One Page Profiles and also general strategy sheets for different needs.

 At KS3 we have a Transition Curriculum for a small number of students who are not 'secondary ready'.
-There is a focus on Literacy - reading, writing and oracy - and some students with literacy difficulties will have additional literacy lessons.
+There is a focus on Literacy - reading, writing and Oracy - and some students with literacy difficulties will have additional literacy lessons.

 At KS4, students make 4 option choices.
 Advice and support are given to support these choices.
-There is also an option for a Modified Curriculum, which is 3 lessons per week of a Preparation for Adulthood curriculum including ASDAN modules, reinforcement and repetition of functional skills for English and maths, as well as a focus on Future Pathways and career options.
+There is also an option for a Modified Curriculum, which is 3 lessons per week of Princes Trust and Functional Skills English and Maths.